gloveboxes/AltairEverywhere/docs/docs/en/60-programming/06-Front-panel-programming.md

 ## Virtual front panel

+!!! warning "The Altair Web Terminal Must Be in Line Mode"

+    To access the virtual front panel, the Altair web terminal must be in Line mode.
+To toggle between Line mode and Character mode, select **Ctrl+L** or click the **Toggle Line/Character Mode** button in the web terminal toolbar.

 To access the virtual front panel, you must be connected to the Altair emulator via the web terminal.

 > In the following procedure, you're directly setting memory addresses.
 You might overwrite something important and crash the Altair emulator.
 If this happens, just [reboot the Altair](../20-fundamentals/40-Rebooting-the-Altair.md){:target=_blank} and experiment again.